Jennls82/AJAXdemo/README.md

 # AJAXwithJS
-Simple demo of asynchronous search with javascript and AJAX
+Simple demo of asynchronous search with javascript and AJAX - issue with lightbox plugin, likely img src reference since uploading to github as Issues content...tbd